The Stand (1994 miniseries): As a television miniseries

 In June 1992, King figured that a miniseries was a way to present most of the novel's contents without having to deal with the other broadcast Standards and Practices regular television shows face.
 He spent four months writing a 420-page first draft without using his or Pallenberg's theatrical film drafts as reference.
 He submitted the draft to ABC, which offered King the ability for the script to be produced just days after submission.
 The network also had to follow conditions that it couldn't throw so many Standards and Practices at him that it would ruin the spirit of the source material.

-Worried about not disappointing fans, King took six months just to write one draft, "and then there were two more."
+Worried about disappointing fans, King took six months just to write one draft, "and then there were two more."
 King wrote six drafts of the miniseries before production began.
 Only minor changes were made in writing the miniseries, and while it is not based on the 1990 expanded version of the novel, the first scenes of the miniseries are taken from that edition.
 ABC still had discussions with King and Garris about certain plot elements likely not following practices, such as the use of a mummified child doll, a man on a cross wearing a crown of drug needles with the sign "Drug Addict" on his neck, and open-eyed corpses.
 A lot of these, however, were kept in the final product because of expectations from fans of The Stand.

 While ABC and Rubinstein suggested Brian De Palma to direct The Stand, King chose Mick Garris after viewing his work for Psycho IV: The Beginning (1990) and the 1992 film version of King's Sleepwalkers.
 King thought the director was good at just being a "medium" that did not alter the story's original message.
-King told Garris about the project while both were on the set on Sleepwalkers, and Garris signed on due to the content's unusual fantasy elements and the large scale of the production he would be dealing with, such as in effects, outdoor locations, action sequences, and the number of extras.
+King told Garris about the project while both were on the set of Sleepwalkers, and Garris signed on due to the content's unusual fantasy elements and the large scale of the production he would be dealing with, such as in effects, outdoor locations, action sequences, and the number of extras.